 First of all, I should point out that I was a relatively late convert from film photography to digital photography – I was a classic, hard-to-convince traditionalist.
 I have to say that I cannot imagine having been able to do with ISO 50 slide film what we now do with the more flexible digital format.

 I still prefer a DSLR camera with exchangeable lenses but I’ve seen some excellent results produced using the so-called bridge cameras.
 Whatever, I regard a viewfinder camera as being absolutely essential to see what you’re getting.
-I believe compact cameras to be hopeless for this kind of photography – light reflecting off the rear screen makes life almost impossibly difficult.
+IMHO compact cameras with only a rear screen are utterly hopeless for this kind of photography – sunlight reflecting off the rear screen makes life almost impossibly difficult.

 My original Odo hunting lens was a “consumer” (i.e. not professional quality) 70-300mm f4-5.6 zoom lens.
 Unsurprisingly, it was always used at the 300mm setting.
 At its closest focus distance of about 1.5m/5ft, it produced good images and proved that you can be successful without spending a fortune.
 Carol now uses the pro-grade equivalent, a Canon EF 70-300 f4-5.6 L IS lens and, with an MFD of 1.5m/5ft, it is superb.

 I have also used the Canon EF 300mm f/4 L IS USM lens which is easy to control, focuses to ~1.5m/5ft and produces a similar sized image.
+[The zoom lens suffers from the curiously named focus-breathing.]
 I often mounted the 1.4X extender (making an effective 420mm F5.6 lens), particularly for the smaller damselflies, too.

 ISO, Aperture & Depth of Field